MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 ---
-title: Add the locale in Power BI for Power BI visuals in Power BI embedded analytics
+title: Add the locale in Power BI for Power BI visuals
 description: Learn how visuals can retrieve the Power BI locale to localize their content to the relevant language.
 author: KesemSharabi
 ms.author: kesharab